-The main power switch must in the "on" position to operate the various accessory switches.
+The main power switch must in the "on" position to distribute power to the other various accessory switches.

-Battery Charger Switch
+• Battery Charger Switch

 The battery charger has a a red light to indicate the battery bank is receiving charge and a green light to indicate the battery bank is ready.